-Tonight's show is all about helping an often-neglected demographic of leaky ladies.
+Tonight's show is all about helping an often neglected demographic of leaky ladies.
 Sure, I don't need to explain what I mean by leaky ladies, especially to anyone who's had a baby.
 But it's a very distressing problem for many people, and one that's often assumed to be simply an unavoidable consequence of childbirth.
-So to put us, well, me anyway, out of my misery on this and out of my ignorance on this, I've got two very expert guests.
-I've got Nikki Scott.
-Nikki is one of the founders of a business called UK Hypopressives.
-She's also qualified in health and fitness, in remedial massage and in nutrition, and she's one of only two hypopressive master trainers in the UK.
-Evening to you, Nikki, thank you for coming to join us this evening.
-It's a long way to come in the heat, but I'm sure that everybody will much appreciate your attendance here this evening.
-Also in the studio, I've got Claire Forrester, Claire is an osteopath, but with additional qualifications and expertise, of course in gynaecology, fertility and pregnancy, and more recently, she has become a trainer in hypopressives as well.
-Claire, good evening to you, wonderful autocue.
+So to put us well, me anyway, out of my misery on this and out of my ignorance on this, I've got two very expert guests.
+I've got Nicky Scott.
+Nikki is one of the founders of a business called UK hyper progressives.
+She's also gualified in health and fitness, in remedial massage and in nutrition, and she's one of only two hyper pressive master trainers in the UK.
+Even evenings you Nikki, thank you for coming to join us this evening.
+It's a long way to go in the heat, but I'm sure that everybody will much appreciate your attendance here this evening.
+Also in the studio, I've got Claire forester, Claire is an osteopath, but with additional qualifications and expertise, of course in gynaecology fertility and pregnancy, and more recently, she has become a trainer in high progressives as well.
+So, Claire, this wonderful autocue.
 And then if I'm not looking at it, I forget everything that I'm supposed to be saying.
-But I do remember that you are Claire, and you are Nikki.
+But I do remember that you are clear on your Nikki.
 So Nikki, can I start with you?
-Can you tell us a bit about how you got into this and how it's affected your practice?
+Can you tell us a bit about how you got into this and how it's affected your practice,